tparchman/F21_BIOL792_coursepage/week11_python6/primer_python6.md

         'Jen Miles':'9875842194'
     }

+The entire dictionary contents can be printed (although this is seldom useful)

+    print(Pbook)

 Values are extracted from a dictionary by specifying the **dictionary name** and a key.
 The below would return '9875842194'

     print(Pbook['Jen Miles'])